pixelomer/RemoteViewFun/README.md

 **Remote Views:** Remote views (`_UIRemoteView`) are the view objects inside of remote view controllers.
 We don't really need to think about these.

-**iOS Tweak:** An iOS tweak is a shared library that is loaded into other processes by a process.
+**iOS Tweak:** This is a term used by people who jailbreak iOS devices.
+An iOS tweak is a shared library that is loaded into other processes by a process such as Cydia Substrate's `substrated`.
 These libraries are used to customize the behavior of a lot of things by using Objective-C runtime functions to modify the implementations of methods.
 This is a term that is unrelated to remote view controllers.

 ## Introduction